Zoom Q&As with Faculty and Residents

 What makes your program unique?

 The Duke Family Medicine Residency is a unique program designed to train leaders, innovators, and advocates in the field of family medicine.
 Our foundation is built upon high quality clinical education, with residents rotating in a variety of practice settings.
-From Day 1, residents experience life as a true family physician with their own patient panel, home call for the practice, continuity deliveries for our pregnant patients, and longitudinal training experiences.
-These include a population health curriculum and capstone community engagement project (PHIT), CenteringPregnancy® prenatal care, leadership training, panel management education, and annual quality improvement projects.
+From Day 1, residents experience life as a true family physician with their own patient panel, continuity deliveries for our pregnant patients, and longitudinal training experiences.
+These experiences include an integrated population health curriculum and capstone community engagement project (PHIT), CenteringPregnancy® prenatal care, leadership training, panel management education, and annual quality improvement projects.

-There is significant support for residents to attend conferences, present, and publish their ongoing research efforts, take local and national leadership positions, and develop the non-clinical skills needed to improve the field of family medicine.
+There is significant support for residents to attend conferences, present, and publish their ongoing scholarship, take local and national leadership positions, and develop the non-clinical skills needed to improve the field of family medicine.

 How much elective time do you have?

-Residents have up to 18 weeks of elective time during the course of residency to explore all aspects of professional development.
+Residents have up to 18 weeks of elective time during the course of residency to explore all aspects of professional development and the field of family medicine.
 Typically, 6 weeks are taken in the second year and 12 weeks in the third year.
 Elective time can be used to explore educational interests locally and abroad, and may focus on clinical medicine, advocacy, leadership development, and more.

 What is your call schedule like?

 The Family Medicine Inpatient Service is a dedicated rotation, with both the senior residents and interns working 6 days a week.
 A senior resident will cover a 24-hour call period from Saturday morning to Sunday morning while the other residents are off.
-Residents can expect to have approximately 12 total 24-hour calls during their second and third years of residency.
+Residents can expect to have approximately six total 24-hour calls during each of their second and third years of residency.